mhedges/markdown-cv/index.md

 - Group leader: Florian Bernlochner
 - _Tests of light-lepton universality in angular observables in B -> D\*lnu decays_
     - Lead analyst of world's first measurement of light-lepton universality in full suite of angular observables in exclusive B0->D\*lnu decays.
 Analysis currently under collaboration-wide review. *Target journal: Physical Review Letters*

+__Instrumentation__
+`2011-`
+- `2019-`
+- *Quantum-dot based scintillators for charged-particle detection.*
+    - Co-maintainer of Geant4-based simulation of novel detector system.
+    - Primary author and liason for all contributions to Snowmass 2021 in Solid-State and Tracking Detectors Topical Group in the Instrumentation Frontier.
+- `2011-2018`
+- *TPC-based micro-pattern gas detectors with pixel readout for directional nuclear recoil detection.*
+    - Involved from first design, construction, operation, and data acquisition and analysis.
+    - Devloper of first fast, high-performance simulation of 3D nuclear recoil events.
+    - First position resolution study using cosmic rays.
+    - Design and construction of first multi-detector gas distribution system used at KEK for commissioning SuperKEKB accelerator.

 - `2011-2018`
 - Affiliation: University of Hawaii (PhD student)